Skip to content

 For text on busy or textured backgrounds, try working in smaller sections.
 Remove a few words at a time rather than the entire block.
 This gives the AI more surrounding context to reference for each fill, which produces more natural results.
 If you see a slight pattern mismatch after removal, a quick second pass over just that spot usually fixes it.

-When removing text from product photos or professional images that need to look perfect, zoom in to check the result at full resolution.
-AI tools are excellent at producing results that look great at normal viewing sizes, but zooming in can reveal subtle texture differences.
+When removing text from product photos or expert images that need to look perfect, zoom in to check the result at full resolution.
+AI tools are excellent at producing results that look great at normal viewing sizes.
+Zooming in can reveal subtle texture differences.
 A final touch-up pass at full zoom ensures the image is ready for print or high-resolution display.

 • Trace the text precisely rather than brushing over large surrounding areas.